Pincourt's 60th anniversary

-The Town of Pincourt is celebrating its 60th anniversary in 2020.
+The Town of Pincourt has celebrated its 60th anniversary in 2020.

 A committee of elected officials and employees was set up to organize festivities to mark the occasion and retained the idea of holding a call for projects.